linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 unix binaries.)
 The demo creates a bootable init binary that simply reads input and echoes it to output, using `fgets` and `printf`.

-For more info, see the [pdpclib-demo README](../4-pdpclib-demo/README.md)
+For more info, see the [4-pdpclib-demo README](../4-pdpclib-demo/README.md)

 ## (optional) Build and run the uClibc demo
 The uClibc-ng is an LGPL'ed C Library tailored for microcontrollers